swissmanu/HSRHelpers/README.md

 	gem build hsrhelpers.gemspec

-This will build most commonly a file like `hsrhelpers-1.0.0.gem`.
+This will build most commonly a file like `hsrhelpers-X.Y.Z.gem`.
 Install this file with:

-	gem install hsrhelpers-1.0.0.gem
+	gem install hsrhelpers-X.Y.Z.gem

 Afterwards, you can call the HSRHelpers by invoking `hsrhelpers` on your commandline.